thoughtbot/community/README.md

   * Job authors can edit and delete their own posts
   * All authentication is handled via tokenized links

+## Usage

+Clone the repo and change `config/organization.exs` to suit your community.

 ## Development and Contribuing

 See [Contributing](CONTRIBUTING.md)